 Treatment of eating disorders often requires involvement of a psychiatrist, primary care physician, and dietician.

 Anorexia nervosa treatment usually incorporates psychotherapy and nutritional rehabilitation such as prescribing and supervising the patient’s diet.
 Psychotherapy may involve family therapy and cognitive-behavioral therapy.
-Patients that do not respond to these measures often require medical treatment with the atypical antipsychotic Zyprexa (olanzapine).
+Patients that do not respond to these measures often require medical treatment with the atypical antipsychotics such as Zyprexa (olanzapine).
+Which stimulate appetite and are thought to minimize the distorted sense of body perception.
 Wellbutrin (bupropion) should be avoided as it can increase seizure risk in patients with eating disorders.
-Hospitalization is frequently necessary for patients who fail outpatient therapy with the aforementioned strategies or those who have medical complications such as significant dehydration or hypokalemia.
+Hospitalization is frequently necessary for patients who fail outpatient therapy with the aforementioned strategies or those who have medical complications such as significant dehydration or hypokalemia (low potassium).

 The treatment of bulimia nervosa also includes nutritional rehabilitation, psychotherapy, and pharmacotherapy.
 Psychological treatment typically involves cognitive-behavioral therapy.
 Patients may also benefit from antidepressants such as selective serotonin reuptake inhibitors (SSRIs).
 Prozac (fluoxetine) has shown the greatest benefit amongst SSRIs in studies.

 - American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), American Psychiatric Association, Arlington, VA 2013. - https://www.psychiatry.org/psychiatrists/practice/dsm